NOAA-GFDL/MDTF-diagnostics/diagnostics/ENSO_RWS/doc/ENSO_RWS.rst

 (ENSO_RWS)**

-The NOAA-MDTF Rossby Wave Source (RWS) Process Oriented Diagnostic (POD) package would fill a critical gap in the diagnostics tools available to climate model developers.
-Both in basic-state and anomalous conditions, changes in the response of moist processes in model either parameterization modifications or tuning and calibration, can often change the nature of the seasonal distributions of tropical precipitation and associated heating, and by association moistening and divergence profiles.
-While validation of precipitation is straightforward, an understanding of the circulation consequences in the tropics, and particularly the extra-tropics is not.
+The NOAA-MDTF Rossby Wave Source (RWS) Process Oriented Diagnostic (POD) package fills a critical gap in the diagnostics tools available to climate model developers.
+In both basic-state and anomalous conditions, changes in the response of moist processes in model either parameterization modifications or tuning and calibration can often change the nature of the seasonal distributions of tropical precipitation and associated heating, and by association moistening and divergence profiles.
+While validation of precipitation is straightforward, an understanding of the circulation consequences in the tropics and the extra-tropics is not.

-The RWS POD developed here will help to address this critical validation gap, by quantifying the roles of changing ambient flow properties (basic state climatological features), and anomalous upper tropospheric divergent patterns in the generation and radiation of planetary stationary Rossby waves.
+The RWS POD developed here will help to address this critical validation gap by quantifying the roles of changing ambient flow properties (basic state climatological features), and anomalous upper tropospheric divergent patterns in the generation and radiation of planetary stationary Rossby waves.
 This will be particularly important in coupled